-7.1 The mayor, or at the request of or in the absence of the mayor, the deputy mayor (if any) presides at meetings of the council.

-7.2 If the mayor and the deputy mayor (if any) are absent, a councillor elected to chair the meeting by the councillors present presides at a meeting of the council.
+- 7.1 The mayor, or at the request of or in the absence of the mayor, the deputy mayor (if any) presides at meetings of the council. - Note: Clause 7.1 reflects section 369(1) of the Act. - 7.2 If the mayor and the deputy mayor (if any) are absent, a councillor elected to chair the meeting by the councillors present presides at a meeting of the council.